 I suggested Enchanted Tales with Belle.
 Nobody wanted to volunteer so I stepped up and played a guard.
-I think everyone was impressed with the mirror doorway, Madame Wardrobe and Lumiere.
+I think everyone was impressed with the magical mirror doorway, Madame Wardrobe and Lumiere.
 Both Maddie and Hunter enjoyed meeting Belle at the end.

 Outside, Kelli and I enjoyed a very delicious Olaf frozen juice bar.
 We used our third Fastpass to ride Peter Pan's Flight then headed back to Pop Century to freshen up for dinner tonight.